pythonindia/inpycon-blog/content/blog/2021/cfp-announcement.md

 ## Guide to writing amazing proposals

 As you think about your experiences, skills, and knowledge that you would want to bring to the table.
 We also want you to focus on the proposal that you will be submitting to us.
-A well-thought-out proposal means everything here at this point.
+A well-thought-out proposal could mean a chance for it to be selected and presented at PyCon India 2021.
 Take your time to go through our team's advice on preparing a kickass proposal that turns heads (virtually):

 When submitting a proposal, you would need to fill in the following details.